3 Geoprocessing

 st_filter() is used to perform spatial selections.
 The .predicate argument lets you pick the selection criterion by using one of the “geometric predicate” functions (e.g. st_intersects(), st_within(), st_crosses()…).

-Here, we’ll select the roads that intersect the municipality of Gramat
+Here, we select the roads that intersect the municipality of Gramat.
+We do not modify their geometry.

 mun <- st_read("data/lot.gpkg", layer = "communes", quiet = TRUE)